aakash1492/resumable_ai_file_upload_system/README.md

 **Note**: This is a frontend-only implementation with simulated backend.
 For production use, integrate with a real backend API that handles chunk storage and file reassembly.

+**AI specific aspects**:

+**1)** How this upload system would integrate into:
+   a) A fine tuning pipeline - Once the upload completes, the server publishes a message (Kafka/PubSub) describing the dataset location, metadata, size, and schema.
+The fine-tuning service consumes this message and initiates preprocessing, tokenization, and model training with the newly uploaded dataset.
+This ensures the upload pipeline feeds directly into ML model lifecycle workflows.

+   b) A data curation or labeling system - After upload completion, the file may be routed into a data curation system, where it undergoes validation, sampling, and labeling.
+Metadata generated during upload (size, file type, chunk count) is attached to curation workflows to support QA, annotation, and dataset refinement.

+**2)** How you might:
+   a) Validate schema or format before accepting a dataset - Before accepting the dataset, the upload service streams the reassembled file through a schema validator (JSON schema, CSV header validation).
+Invalid rows or malformed files trigger a rejection or partial acceptance workflow, ensuring downstream training robustness.

+   b) Generate metadata for data catalog or lineage tracking - During the finalization step, metadata such as file size, checksum, schema type, number of rows, and uploader identity is written into a data catalog.
+This information enables dataset lineage tracking, reproducibility, and auditability across fine-tuned models.

+**3)** Where you would plug in:
+    a) Virus or content scanning - Before storing the dataset, scan with: ClamAV, VirusTotal, In-house malware scanner.
+Especially critical if files come from external customers.

+    b) PII detection for compliant AI datasets - After reassembly, the system runs virus scanning and PII detection (via tools like ClamAV or Presidio).
+Files containing malware or prohibited personal data can be quarantined or rejected to maintain compliance with GDPR, HIPAA, SOC2, and internal data governance policies.
+These AI-specific additions make the system production-grade, compliant, and aligned with modern AI workflows.